agrc/TrailsAddin/TESTS.md

 ## Review Drop Down
 1. Unselect "Build route on select".
 1. Select an option in the review drop down and verify that the appropriate records in the associated table were selected.

+## Delete Route
+1. Select a single route in the routes table.
+1. Click on the "Delete Route" button.

+Assert that the row in the Routes table and related records in RoutesToTrailSegments and RoutesToTrailheads tables were deleted.